 12. The “Official” Center of the World

-Just a short drive from Yuma in Imperial County, California, this seemingly random point has been approved as the official Centre of the World by the Californian state and the French government.
+A short drive from Yuma, is an intriguing point in Imperial County, California, which has been officially recognized as the Center of the World by both the Californian state and the French government.

 13. Yuma Conservation Garden